Automorphism groups of Steiner triple systems: Background

 \subsection{Enlarging $Y$}

 The STSs $X$ and $Y$ in the preceding section have unknown structure.
-While this does not matter for $X$, we will enlarge $Y$ in two ways in order to give it significant geometric structure (Lemmas~\ref{PG(2,2)-pointed}(ii) and \ref{PG(k-1,2)}(ii)).
+While this does not matter for $X$, we will use elementary constructions to enlarge $Y$ in order to give it significant geometric structure (Lemmas~\ref{PG(2,2)-pointed} and~\ref{direct product}).